MovingBlocks/Logistics/jenkins/README.md

 Job DSL on the other hand requires an initial seed job be created manually (it could also be automated, really, but it is a one-time tiny action) then ideally shepherded a bit as all the seed job spins up hopefully without choking the entire instance (we generate _a lot_ of jobs which can trigger a "build storm" of sorts that'll go for a while)

 * Create a freestyle job at the Jenkins root named "BaseSeedJob", restrict it to `master` (or `main`) label (standard for all Job DSL seed jobs), perform "Process Job DSLs" via "Use provided script" then pasting in contents from `jobdsl/BaseSeedJob.groovy`
-* Run the base seed job once
+* Run the base seed job once (it may fail the first time insisting on first being approved under Manage Jenkins / ScriptApproval - do so then rerun)
 * There now should be folder-specific seed jobs inside the Utilities folder.
 Trigger them as needed and actual build jobs will be created.
 Note that multi-branch pipeline jobs will trigger _all their qualified branches and PRs_ for immediate builds, so don't fire everything off at once
 * Module mega-jobs are special and have one more layer of seed jobs (one per letter, to better organize the larger number of jobs).
 Find them either in the Utilities folder or in the Nanoware case inside its folder (testing focus)
   * Note that no module jobs should be triggered (their DSL-generated Organization Folder jobs won't auto-build on their own) until their associated engine job has built the primary branch - the module build harness needs to be copied from there